ibexa/documentation-developer/docs/guide/user_management/login_via_external_service.md

-# Adding login via external service
+# Adding login through external service

-To add an option to log in to the system via an external service, you can use [OAuth2](oauth.md) to authorize your users.
+To add an option to log in to the system through an external service, you can use [OAuth2](oauth.md) to authorize your users.

-The example below shows how to add a "Log in via Google" option to the Back Office.
+The example below shows how to add a **Log in with Google** option to the Back Office.

 ## Configure OAuth2 client